solonkonora/user-profile-app/README.md

 # React Profile App
 The React Profile App is a web application that allows users to create and manage their profiles.
-It provides a user-friendly interface for users to input their personal informationand update their profiles as needed.
+It provides a user-friendly interface for users to input their personal information and update their profiles as needed.

 ## Features
-- User Registration: Users can create an account by providing their email and password.
+- User Registration: Users can create an account by providing their name, email and password.
-- Login and Authentication: Registered users can log in to access their profiles securely.
+- Login and Authentication: Registered users can access their profiles details and perform updates securely.
 - Profile Creation: Users can create their profiles by filling out relevant personal information such as name, phone number, email.
 - Profile Update: Users can update their profile information and make changes as necessary.
 - Responsive Design: The app is designed to be responsive and accessible across different devices and screen sizes.